The basics of the Mediterranean diet can be broken into 9 important areas of change for your health:

-These ingredients form the basis of Dr. Gourmet recipes and The Dr. Gourmet Diet Plan meal plans, whether it is The Comfort Food Diet, plans for Coumadin® users, or diabetics.
+These ingredients form the basis of Dr. Gourmet recipes.
 The diet for the most part adds up to fewer calories and better quality foods than the diet that has evolved in America and Western cultures.
 Interest in this way of eating began because of the longevity of those who have traditionally eaten this way.

 The Mediterranean Diet and Genetics

 We know that following the Mediterranean Diet can help reduce your risk of heart disease, improve your cholesterol scores, and help you live longer, but what we don't know is WHY that is.
 Research studies have suggested that the Mediterranean Diet helps to reduce the systemic inflammation which has been identified as a major risk of heart disease, but the results of those studies have been inconsistent at best.